 Impact Management Objective: Id entify and demarcate no-go areas, working areas and site facilities.
 Potential impact to avoid Insensitive location of working areas and site facilities may result in environmental impacts during construction phase.
 Failure to accurately demarcate working areas may result in increased disturbance footprint.
 Failure to demarcate no-go (open spaces) areas may result in disturbance to these areas during construction.
-Impact Management Outcome Future construction activities will be restricted to within the designated areas & environmentally sensitive areas (no-go areas) will be protected from disturbance.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period The no-go areas must be ident ified.
-Engineer / Contractor Pre-construction Demarcation of working area and no-go areas must be done in accordance with Section 8.2 of this EMPr.
-Site camp facilities must be situated as far away from the No-Go areas as possible. construction equipment, machinery, or workers on site) Performance Indicator No-go areas, working areas and areas for site camp facilities have be the satisfaction of the ECO, before construction activities commence oriately demarcated to
+Impact Management Outcome Impact Management Outcome Future construction activities will be restricted to within the designated areas & environmentally sensitive areas (no-go areas) will be protected from disturbance.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period The no-go areas must be ident The no-go areas must be identified.
+Engineer / Contractor Pre-construction EMPr. phase (prior to arrival of construction equipment, machinery, or workers on site) Performance Indicator No-go areas, working areas and areas for site camp facilities have been identified and appropriately demarcated to the satisfaction of the ECO, before construction activities commence on site.